How to Write a Good Plot: The Four Cs

 Storytelling is not a colour-by-numbers exercise.
 We want to be original.
 However, even the most rule-breaking story has certain fundamental patterns.
 If we understand what they are, we can be outlandish and creative—and still know we’re building a satisfying experience for the reader.
 What are those patterns?

-Essentially, plot is what happens—a sequence of change.
+Essentially, the plot is what happens—a sequence of changes.
 Let’s look at the most conventional shape, the straightforward hero journey.
 This is a clear trajectory with a beginning, middle, and end.
 A character begins by being confronted with a problem.
 The trouble escalates and the events play out in chronological order, with many ordeals and rising tensions.
 There will be several ‘acts’ with twists, turns, and a climax where the worst is confronted.
-Finally there is a resolution and a new order is created.
+Finally, there is a resolution and a new order is created.

 What other story forms could there be?
 Actually, the possibilities are endless.
 Here are a few.